 Transporting any living creature over long distances is challenging, and live insects are no exception.
-It is possible to transport X1-farmed insects locally between farms, however the product quality starts dropping significantly if the distance covered exceeds 1 hour.
+It is possible to transport X1-farmed insects locally between farms, however the product quality drops significantly if the distance covered exceeds 1 hour.
 Transportation of livestock also requires additional licenses and agreements to be put in place.

-For the full range of benefits, best results and easiest to implement regulatory structure, we recommend to farm insects on-site.
+For the full range of benefits, best results, and easiest to implement regulatory structure, we recommend to farm insects on-site.
 Most existing livestock farms will not face any additional regulatory barriers when adopting an X1.